-Updated June 2015 – see bottom of page
+Updated May 2018 – see bottom of page

 We weren’t even planning to take our regular PFDs on this particular trip, so a compact option came in welcome, especially when a late-night boat ride required them.

 Best thing: it’s unobtrusive to wear deflated, doubling up as a high-viz vest whose benefits we also appreciated when road walking in the Scottish midwinter gloom.
-We even inflated them while walking in freezing conditions to act as extra insulation, while at other times the Buoy Boy ought to be less hot than a regular PFD; another problem I’ve found when clad in foam PFDs and paddling in 25°C+.
+We even inflated them while walking in freezing conditions to act as extra insulation, while at other times the Buoy Boy ought to be less hot than a regular PFD; another problem I’ve found when foam PFDs and paddling in 25°C+.

-Update.
-Since I got it I used my orange BBoy just about all the time as most of my paddling is not so hardcore and it’s great not to feel cluttered.
-The 2015 version (left) features horizontal valve straps and very handy large frontal mesh pouches – just what was needed.
-It comes in black or blue.
-A roomy large on me weighs 450g, the price is €89.
-More details and photos here.
+I used my orange BBoy proto just about all the time as most of my paddling is flatwater and it’s great not to feel cluttered.
+I bought myself a larger L/XL with horizontal valve straps and very handy large frontal mesh pouches – just what was needed.
+Unfortunately it was black º prefer brighter colours for safety and photos